-Getting a knowledge panel on Google is not limited to famous authors like Margaret Atwood or Salman Rushdie.
+Getting a Knowledge Panel on Google is not limited to famous authors like Margaret Atwood, Stephen King J.K.
+Rowling, Milan Kundera or Salman Rushdie.
 Google has no concept of notability, it is simply trying to understand.
 It is up to you to provide the facts about the author, and build Google’s confidence in its understanding.
-Once it has the facts about the author and is confident in those facts, you will get a knowledge panel.
+Once it has the facts about the author and is confident in those facts, you will get a Knowledge Panel.

 Important – the timeframe for this once you have fully completed all three steps below is 3 weeks to 3 months.